lmweber/PrinciplesSTA/README.md

 ## Website

-The website for the compiled version of the book is at https://lmweber.org/OSTA-book/
+The website for the compiled version of the book is at: https://lmweber.org/OSTA-book/

 ## Source files

-The main content of the book is in the `RMarkdown` `.Rmd` files in the [chapters/] subdirectory, with one `.Rmd` file per chapter.
+The main content of the book is in the `RMarkdown` `.Rmd` files in the [chapters](chapters/) subdirectory, with one `.Rmd` file per chapter.

-Compiling and deployment to the website uses the GitHub Actions setup in [.github/workflows/build_book_bioc_docker.yml].
+Compiling and deployment to the website uses the GitHub Actions setup in [.github/workflows/build_book_bioc_docker.yml](.github/workflows/build_book_bioc_docker.yml).

+## Compile locally

+To compile the book locally, run `bookdown::render_book()` in the root directory.